razoumov/publish/02-task-parallelism.md

 >> To maximize performance, start as many tasks as the number of available cores.

 A slightly more structured way to start concurrent tasks in Chapel is by using the `cobegin` statement.
-Here you can start a block of concurrent tasks, **one for each statement** inside the curly brackets.
-Another difference between the `begin`and `cobegin` statements is that with the `cobegin`, all the spawned tasks are synchronized at the end of the statement, i.e. the main thread won't continue its execution until all tasks are done.
+Here you can start a block of concurrent threads, **one for each statement** inside the curly brackets.
+Another difference between the `begin`and `cobegin` statements is that with the `cobegin`, all the spawned threads are synchronized at the end of the statement, i.e. the main thread won't continue its execution until all threads are done.
 Let's start `cobegin.chpl`:

 ~~~
 var x = 0;